 Hence, the canvas is divided into two parts:

-Furthermore both parts representing the two days are divided into two more parts: morning (1. day upper-left and 2. day lower-right) and afternoon (1. day upper-right and 2. day lower-left).
-In between a longer lunch break should be planned in to get again to a clear mind.
+Furthermore, both parts representing the two days are divided into two more parts: morning (1. day upper-left and 2. day lower-right) and afternoon (1. day upper-right and 2. day lower-left).
+In between, a longer lunch break should be planned to get again to a clear mind.

 Breaks can be planned into the transition between the phases.
 Therefore the workshop participants can work 1.5 hours nonstop without any interruption (important!).